 Awarded since 2008, the American Cultures Student Prize has provided students with the opportunity to highlight work taken in an American Cultures course which promotes understanding of race, ethnicity, and culture.
 The prize also recognizes student’s work as a standard of excellence in scholarship.

 Recipients of the AC Student Prize will receive a $1,000 award, be honored at a public award ceremony and have their submission uploaded as an electronic publication onto the American Cultures Escholarship site(link is external) and permanently indicated as a recipient on the American Cultures website.

 To learn more about our previous recipients, please click on the promotional blocks below.

-- Provide a letter of support from course instructor (letters from graduate students instructors are acceptable).
+- A letter of support from the course instructor (letters from graduate students instructors are acceptable).
 There is no page or word limit for the letter.
 In the letter of support, the instructor should discuss your project and how and why the instructors feel the student's project supports the goal of the American Cultures curriculum--to strengthen understanding of race, culture, ethnicity, and the diversity of the American experience.
 Instructors should mail or email the letter to support directly to the AC Center (see addresses below).

 Students must submit the first two submission requirements to the American Cultures Center by March 22nd, 2019 (deadline extended).
 Instructors must also submit letters of support separately by this date.
 All applications materials must be sent to:The American Cultures Center

 Berkeley, CA 94720-1050

 Email materials to firstname.lastname@example.org(link sends e-mail)(link sends e-mail) (pdf and word formats are acceptable).